llsoftsec/llsoftsecbook/book.md

       *speculation*, as the CPU *speculatively executes* either instruction `neg`, or `ret`.

-\todo{Should I show a second example of cpu speculation that is not based on branch prediction?}
+\todo{Show a second example of cpu speculation that is not based on branch prediction.}

 Of course, as with all predictions, the CPU gets the prediction wrong from time to time.
-In that case, all changes to the system state that affects the correct execution of the program, needs to be undone.
-For example, in the above example if the branch should have been taken, but the CPU predicted it would not be taken, the `neg` instruction would be executed incorrectly and change the value in register x0.
+In that case, all changes to the system state that affect the correct execution of the program need to be undone.
+For example, in the above example if the branch should have been taken, but the CPU predicted it would not be taken, the `neg` instruction would be executed incorrectly and change the value in register `x0`.
 After discovering the branch was mis-predicted, the CPU would have to restore the correct, non-negated, value in register x0.

 Any instructions that are executed under so-called